UWPCE-PythonCert/SystemDevelopment/slides_sources/source/logging.rst

 The logging classes
 -------------------

-The four main classes of logging
+The four main classes (you need to deal with) for logging

 -  Loggers  - the interface for your code
 -  Handlers - handle log routing